Hot air balloons floating over a valley in Albuquerque

 The top 7 fall festivals happening around the world

-Founded in 1972, Festival D’Automne à Paris brings together theater, music, dance, film and visual arts all within the City of Light.
-Because there is no official venue, the festival partners with cultural institutions around Paris to showcase the work of featured artists.
+Founded in 1972, Festival D’Automne à Paris brings theater, music, dance, film and visual arts together within the City of Light.
+Because there is no official venue, the festival partners with cultural institutions around Paris to showcase featured artists’ work.
 Events are held in locations from the Pompidou Centre to the Ménagerie de Verre.

 With so many acts taking place during the festival, it’s hard to choose just one to attend.
 Check out the schedule for upcoming shows and tickets that are still available.
-This is a chance to experience Paris in a whole new light and take part in a once-in-a-lifetime cultural experience.
+This is a chance to experience Paris in a new light and participate in a once-in-a-lifetime cultural experience.

 The Eiffel Tower and the Seine River in Paris.

-This year, get ready for an ultimate musical lineup.
-Each weekend, multiple musicians will take the stage for all ages to dance and enjoy.
-Grab your wine and make your way over to the stage to watch bands like The Darcy’s, a Canadian two-piece art rock band from Toronto.
+This year, get ready for an ultimate musical lineup where multiple musicians will take the stage for all ages to dance and enjoy.
+Grab your wine and prepare to sing along with bands like The Mandevilles, a Canadian fav.

-Make your way to Munich anytime from September 16th to October 3rd to celebrate Bavarian culture with beer, music and traditional food.
+Make your way to Munich anytime from September 21st to October 6th to celebrate Bavarian culture with beer, music and traditional food.
 Oktoberfest is one of the world’s most famous and largest beer festivals, attracting millions of visitors from around the globe each year.
-Here you will find hundreds of traditional and international tents offering everything from “fish on a stick” to a revolving café bar and of course, lots of beer.
+Here you’ll find hundreds of traditional and international tents offering everything from “fish on a stick” to a revolving café bar and of course, lots of beer.

 Pro tip: if you want a beer, you must be seated.
 And with more than 6 million attendees and only a fraction of that in seats, you have to be smart.
 It’s highly recommended to reserve a spot in one of the beer tents for your party.
 If you’re willing to risk it, it’s possible to get a seat in the beer tents by just walking in, but it’s a gamble (especially for large parties).

-Oktoberfest doesn’t just include food and beer, there are also other fun activities that go on around the festival.
+Oktoberfest doesn’t just include food and beer, other fun activities go on around the festival.
 Check out one of the many rides, like the famous Willenborg’s Ferris Wheel, or step into the photo studio and get your picture taken for an unforgettable souvenir.

 A ride at Oktoberfest in Munich, Germany.